Touristy or not touristy is the question

 The Algarve is the main tourist area in Portugal, if you enjoy seeing red raw English tourist this is for you.
 However it is also a crazy party area.

-Also there are towns like Lagos which are much more relaxing and cruisey. over 7 years ago
+Also there are towns like Lagos which are much more relaxing and cruisey. almost 10 years ago

 I highly recommend Sintra, a small historical city just outside of Lisbon.
 It's where the monarchy used to live and has a very beautiful castle.

 Lagos in teh very south is a great coastal party town but very touristed.
-Still it offers a fun place to meet fellow travellers and do some ocean kayaking by the amazing grottos. over 7 years ago
+Still it offers a fun place to meet fellow travellers and do some ocean kayaking by the amazing grottos. almost 10 years ago

 I loved everywhere I went in Portugal.
 You have to go to Lagos, there are these HUGE cliffs that are right on the beach and it is so beautiful.
 Another beach in the south that is not toursity (because Lagos is a little) is Faro.
 It was such a relaxed atmosphere.